For small fish, Pacific herring are a big deal.

 When looking at temperature and salinity, researchers found a mixed bag.
 Juvenile Pacific herring were able to thrive in cool and salty conditions, and even during drought, when saltwater extended further inland.
 But warmer water temperatures during marine heatwaves likely negatively impacts populations, signaling the potential for major climate change impacts on juveniles, as these heatwaves are increasing in frequency, duration and severity.
 In addition, the researchers found strong evidence of density dependence — indicating that juvenile herring experience competition for resources (things like food and cover) in the estuary, which could limit their population growth.

 Pak and her team suggest that a key way to protect Pacific herring from climate-induced changes is by restoring and protecting eelgrass and tidal marsh habitat throughout the estuary.

 “Because eelgrass and tidal marshes provide critical nursery habitat for juvenile fish, restoring these habitats will increase the number of herring the estuary supports,” Pak said, adding that their findings suggest that fisheries managers need to consider impacts of climate change on juvenile populations when making recommendations, and not only focus on adult populations.

 To help ensure a robust Pacific herring fishery into the future, Ruhi, Pak and their team recommend that ongoing ecosystem-based fishery management focus on habitat restoration and food web recovery which could increase the number of herring the estuary can support, and restricting harvest during challenging environmental conditions.

-This research will be published open-access in the journal Ecosphere in early 2023.
+This research was published open-access in the journal Ecosphere in May of 2023.
 Pak hopes that what people take away from it is that extensive data sets over time can unlock the answers to a number of questions about the future.

 “With long term data we can answer questions about which environmental conditions and biological drivers could ultimately shape the population dynamics for a species like Pacific herring,” Pak said.